openshift/enhancements/enhancements/dns/coredns-egressfirewall-integration.md

 ## Motivation

-Currently, EgressFirewall (OVN-K master) does a DNS lookup of a DNS name based on the TTL of the previous lookup.
-OVN-K master then updates the underlying ACL rules.
-However, if a pod belonging to the same Namespace as that of the EgressFirewall does a DNS lookup and is able to get the response before the OVN-K master then the pod will be incorrectly allowed/denied access to the DNS name.
+Currently, EgressFirewall (OVN-K master) does a DNS lookup of a DNS name based on a default TTL or the TTL of the previous lookup.
+OVN-K master then updates the underlying ``AddressSet`` for the DNS name referenced by the corresponding ACL rule of the EgressFirewall.
+However, if a pod, belonging to the same Namespace as that of the EgressFirewall, does a DNS lookup and is able to get the response before the OVN-K master then the pod will be incorrectly allowed/denied access to the DNS name.
 The integration between CoreDNS and EgressFirewall needs to be improved to avoid such a scenario.

 If an administrator wants to specifically allow/deny access to all subdomains then currently the administrator has to add all subdomains in the EgressFirewall rules.
 This becomes difficult when subdomains are dynamically added/removed as each one has to be added/removed individually from the EgressFirewall rules.
 Currently, wildcard DNS names are not supported in EgressFirewall.
-However, even if the support is added to EgressFirewall, the integration between CoreDNS and EgressFirewall needs to be improved as wildcard DNS names cannot be directly looked up through a query.
+However, even if the support is added to EgressFirewall, the integration between CoreDNS and EgressFirewall needs to be improved as wildcard DNS names cannot be directly looked up through a DNS query.

 ### User Stories

-* As an OpenShift cluster administrator, I want to add DNS Names to EgressFirewall rules, so that I can allow/deny access to them even if the IPs associated with the corresponding DNS records change dynamically.
+* As an OpenShift cluster administrator, I want to add regular DNS names to EgressFirewall rules, so that I can allow/deny access to them even if the IPs associated with the corresponding DNS records change dynamically.
-* As an OpenShift cluster administrator, I want to add wildcard DNS Names to EgressFirewall rules, so that I can allow/deny access to all the subdomains belonging to the wildcard DNS names.
+* As an OpenShift cluster administrator, I want to add wildcard DNS names to EgressFirewall rules, so that I can allow/deny access to all the subdomains belonging to the wildcard DNS names.
-* As an OpenShift engineer, I want to add a new Custom Resource, so that IPs and TTLs of DNS names which are used in EgressFirewall rules can be tracked.
+* As an OpenShift engineer, I want to add a new Custom Resource, so that IPs and TTLs of the DNS names which are used in EgressFirewall rules can be tracked.
 * As an OpenShift engineer, I want to add a new plugin to CoreDNS, so that DNS lookups of DNS names used in EgressFirewall rules can be inspected and the current IPs and TTLs can be tracked in the corresponding new CR.